zilishen/documentation/content/nim/monitoring/security-monitoring/configure/set-up-app-protect-instances.md

 1. If you are new to NGINX App Protect WAF, follow the instructions in the installation and configuration guides to get up and running:

    - [Install NGINX App Protect WAF](https://docs.nginx.com/nginx-app-protect/admin-guide/install/) on one or more data plane instances.
-Each data plane instance must have connectivity to the NGINX Management Suite host.
+Each data plane instance must have connectivity to the NGINX Instance Manager host.
    - [Configure NGINX App Protect WAF](https://docs.nginx.com/nginx-app-protect/configuration-guide/configuration/#policy-configuration-overview) according to your needs on each of the data plane instance.

 1. Review the dependencies with NGINX App Protect WAF and NGINX Plus.